 Barton, Y. A., & Miller, L. (2015).
 Spirituality and Positive Psychology Go Hand in Hand: An Investigation of Multiple Empirically Derived Profiles and Related Protective Benefits.
 Journal of religion and health, 1-15.

 Miller, L., & Barton, Y. A. (2015).
 Developmental Depression in Adolescents: A Potential Sub-type Based on Neural Correlates and Comorbidity.
 Journal of religion and health, 54(3), 817-828.

 Miller, L., Barton, Y.A., Mazur, M., & Lovinger, R. (2013).
 Psychotherapy with Conservative and Reform Jews.
 In P. S. Richards (Eds.), Handbook of Psychotherapy and Religious Diversity: A Guide for Mental Health Professionals (Invited Chapter), APA Books.
 In press.

 Barton, Y.A., Miller, L., Wickramaratne, P., Gameroff, M.J., & Weissman, M.M.
 (2013).
 Religious attendance and social adjustment as protective against depression: A 10-year prospective study.
 Journal of Affective Disorders, 146, 53-57.

-Alexandra Jordan, M.A., is a doctoral student in clinical psychology at Teachers College, Columbia University.
+Alexandra Jordan, M.A., M.S., is a fifth-year doctoral candidate in clinical psychology at Teachers College, Columbia University.
 She received her B.A. in English from the University of Pennsylvania.
 After working in the magazine publishing industry for four years, she returned to school to pursue her M.A. in psychology from Teachers College.
 As a doctoral student, she focuses on research exploring the impact of motherhood on identity development.